ScottLogic/iOS8-day-by-day/00-introduction/00-introduction.md

 and on [Google+](https://plus.google.com/+ShinobiControls) - you should follow us to stay informed.

-## Will it be written in swift?
+## Will it be written in Swift?

 Yes.
-Although Apple didn't suggest that objC will be going anywhere, swift is very much the way forward.
+Although Apple didn't suggest that objC will be going anywhere, Swift is very much the way forward.
 Don't let this put you off though.
 The code I'll be writing will all be easy to follow - and fairly trivial to translate back in to objective C, should you wish to.
 Swift has a lot of incredibly powerful features, but they won't be the topic of this blog series.

-To help you get up to speed, I'll write a short "intro to swift" blog post as the first article.
+To help you get up to speed, I'll write a short "intro to Swift" blog post as the first article.
 This will aim to give you just enough info to follow any sample code in the following blog posts.